-- 5.14 In order to adopt a Cumulative Impact Policy, the Licensing Authority will: - Identify concern about crime and disorder or public nuisance. - Consider whether it can be demonstrated that crime and disorder and nuisance are arising and are caused by the customers of licensed premises.
-If so, identify the area from which problems are arising or whether risk factors are such that the area is reaching a point when a cumulative impact is imminent. - Consult with relevant bodies. - Include the Cumulative Impact Policy in the Licensing Policy. - Publish the Cumulative Impact Policy. - 5.15 The absence of a Cumulative Impact Policy does not prevent any responsible authority or interested party making representations on a new application for the grant or variation of a Licence on the grounds that the premises will give rise to a negative or adverse cumulative impact on one or more of the Licensing Objectives.
+- 5.12 Applicants would need to address the Cumulative Impact Policy issues in their Operating Schedules. - 5.13 If such a policy is to be considered the Licensing Authority will take into account the following: - Concerns relating to crime and disorder or public nuisance must be identified - Consideration must be given as to whether it can be evidenced that incidents of crime and disorder and nuisance are arising from and caused by the customers of licensed premises.
+If so, identify the area from which problems are arising or whether risk factors are such that the area is reaching a point when a cumulative impact is imminent - Consultation must take place with the prescribed statutory consultees on the content of the policy. - Any special policy will be published as part of the statement of licensing policy - Any policy must stress that the presumption against grant does not relieve responsible authorities or interested parties of the need to make a relevant representation before the Licensing Authority may lawfully consider giving effect to its special policy.
+Therefore: if no relevant representation is received, the application must be granted. - The Licensing Authority must regularly review any special saturation policies to see whether they are still needed or should be expanded - 5.14 The absence of a Cumulative Impact Policy does not prevent any responsible authority or interested party making representations on a new application for the grant or variation of a Licence on the grounds that the premises will give rise to a negative or adverse cumulative impact on one or more of the Licensing Objectives. - 5.15 There is a significant difference between commercial need and the cumulative impact of premises within an area and It cannot be taken into account when considering an application. - 5.16 A special policy will not impose quotas on either the number of premises or the capacity of those premises nor will it restrict the consideration of any application on its individual merits. - 5.17 Applicants are advised to seek advice from the Durham Constabulary and incorporate any recommendations in their Operating Schedule before submitting their applications.